Learning the dynamics of cell-cell interactions in confined cell migration

 \textbf{Author Contributions} $-$ D.B.B., J.R., and C.P.B. conceived the project.
 A.F. performed experiments and N.A. executed the tracking.
 D.B.B. and N.A. analyzed the experimental data.
 D.B.B., N.A. and C.P.B. developed the theoretical model.
 P.R. contributed computer code to perform Underdamped Langevin Inference.
 D.B.B. and C.P.B. wrote the paper with input from all authors. \\

-\textbf{Acknowledgements} $-$ D.B.B. thanks Ricard Alert, Edouard Hannezo and Joris Messelink for inspiring discussions.
+\textbf{Acknowledgements} $-$ We thank Ricard Alert, Edouard Hannezo and Joris Messelink for inspiring discussions.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 201269156 - SFB 1032 (Projects B01 and B12).
 D.B.B. is supported in part by a DFG fellowship within the Graduate School of Quantitative Biosciences Munich (QBM) and by the Joachim Herz Stiftung.
 P.R. is supported by a Center for the Physics of Biological Function fellowship (National Science Foundation grant No. PHY-1734030).